Hawes Mechanical Television Archive by James T. Hawes, AA9DT

 Photo of old-time radio-TV-parts shop

 • Allied Electronics.
-A huge, online catalog of parts.
+Huge, online catalog of parts.
 Fast service.
 Wholesale prices.
-Online, phone or mail orders.
-I miss the retail stores of long ago.
-In 1971 or so, Radio Shack bought them all.
-But the wholesale warehouse stocks many more parts than the store ever had.
-As for Allied's famous Knight Kits, they're a piece of history.
+I miss the Allied retail stores of long ago.
+In 1970, Radio Shack bought them all.
+But these days, Allied's warehouse stocks more parts than the store ever had.
+(As for Allied's famous Knight Kits, they're history.
+A shame.)

 • Antique Electronic Supply.
 Source for radio, amplifier, guitar effect & prototyping parts.

-• ARRL Interactive Hamfest Schedule.
-Want to find a part that's not in a catalog?
-Then you want to attend a hamfest.
+• ARRL Hamfest Schedule.
+Need a part that's not in a catalog?
+Then attend a hamfest!
 Click the link & find a hamfest in your area.
 Admission is a couple sawbucks.
-Hamfest vendors cover most purchases with this famous guarantee: "Five minutes or five feet from the table."
+Hamfest purchase guarantee: “Five minutes or five feet from the table.”

 • C. B. Gitty Parts, tools, and DIY kits for cigar-box guitars and other musical instruments.
 Most instruments are, or can be electrified.
 Site also sells parts and kits for electrifying instruments.
 Also kit practice amplifiers.